-(a) An unwed father is not entitled to treatment as a parent under this Code unless his name appears on the child's birth certificate or unless his paternity is established under this Chapter.
+(a) An unwed father is not entitled to treatment as a parent under this Code unless his name appears on the child's birth certificate or unless his parentage is established under this Chapter.

-- (b) The procedures for establishment of paternity under this Chapter may be used even if an alleged father, or the mother, is dead or otherwise unavailable. - (c) The provisions of this Chapter may be applied to determinations of maternity. - (d) An action to establish paternity under this section is not barred by any agreement between an alleged or presumed father and the mother of the child. - (e) Parties have the right to representation at their own expense.
-In addition to Spokespersons authorized by the Court to appear before it, employees of Child Support Enforcement Agencies, and tribal officials authorized to speak on behalf of the Lummi Nation in parentage matters, may appear before the Court. - (f) The Court may not establish paternity if it determines that it is not in the best interest of the child to establish paternity because: - (1) the child was conceived as the result of rape, incest, sexual abuse of a minor, or sexual assault; - (2) a legal proceeding for adoption is pending before a court of competent jurisdiction; or - (3) the cooperation of a necessary person in the establishing of paternity is reasonably likely to result in physical or emotional harm to the child or physical harm to that person.
+(b) The procedures for establishment of parentage under this Chapter may be used even if an alleged parent, or the natural mother, is dead or otherwise unavailable.

+(c) The provisions of this Chapter may be applied to determinations of paternity or maternity.

+(d) An action to establish parentage under this section is not barred by any agreement between an alleged or presumed parent and the natural mother of the child.

+(e) Parties have the right to representation at their own expense.
+In addition to

+Spokespersons authorized by the Court to appear before it, employees of Child Support Enforcement Agencies, and tribal officials authorized to speak on behalf of the Lummi Nation in parentage matters, may appear before the Court.

+(f) The Court may not establish parentage if it determines that it is not in the best interest of the child to establish parentage because:

+(1) the child was conceived as the result of rape, incest, sexual abuse of a minor, or sexual assault;

+(2) a legal proceeding for adoption is pending before a court of competent jurisdiction; or

+(3) the cooperation of a necessary person in the establishing of parentage is reasonably likely to result in physical or emotional harm to the child or physical harm to that person.